General Questions

 http://woocommerce-store.com/product/apple-cinema-30

-Optionally, you can alter the URLs structure by logging into your WordPress admin panel and going to Settings -> Permalinks.
+However, you can customize the URL structure to some extent by logging into your WordPress admin panel and navigating to Settings -> Permalinks.

-For example, you can enter /shop in Custom Base field, and your product URLs will look like:
+For instance, you can enter /shop in the Custom Base field, which would change your product URLs to:

 http://woocommerce-store.com/shop/apple-cinema-30